MyHush/hush-dashboard/README.md

 # Code

-This project was inspired by BTCZ info site and uses their code.
+This project was inspired by BTCZ info site and is based on that code